johnregan3/theme-toolbox/README.md

-# wp-theme-tools
+# Theme Toolbox

-A set of tools for theme developers cover common, but not simple features.
+A set of tools for WP theme developers to cover common, but not simple features.